tritonlmk/Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I used the sliding window method introduced in the udacity courses to detect the lane lines did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

-![alt text][image5]
+![alt text][image12]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in 6th code cell of the .ipyb file.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.